N1lzh/Discord-Guess-Member-Bot/README.md

 ## Credits
 If you're using my code I would be very pleased if you leave the `credits` variable in the [language.json](../main/language.json) as well as in the actual code.
 I know the code isn't very complicated but it's still my work you're downloading, so please respect that.

+## Disclaimer:
+I only executed the bot on my windows computer.
+I can't help you with hosting on an external server.
+Also if you're on Linux you will have to rename the `.bat` files to `.sh`.

 ## Feedback